 When painting your home, one of the most important decisions you can make is what type of paint to use.

-And while there are a number of great options on the market, they’re not all suitable for the same types of paint jobs.
+While there are a number of great options on the market, they’re not all suitable for the same types of paint jobs.

 What is Eggshell Paint?

-As compared to more common pain finishes in US and UK, this type of finish offers less of sheen.
+As compared to more common pain finishes in US and UK, this type of finish offers less sheen.

 In contrast, eggshell paint proves the far more durable of the two options.

-However, unlike flat paint, eggshell paint does come with a reflective sheen, making it a bit worse at hiding blemishes in your wall.
+Unlike flat paint, eggshell paint does come with a reflective sheen, making it a bit worse at hiding blemishes in your wall.